Kiimo50/snowglobe-frontend/README.md

 ## Build

-Once development is complete you can run the following command to build the production version of the site:
+Once development is complete you can run the following command to build the production version of t

-`docker-compose run --no-deps --rm web npm run build `

-The contents of the `public` folder can then be published.

-## Go Live

-Prior to Go Live we will need to swap the `src/data/claims.json` with the live claims.